Fat City (film): Filming

-Like the novel, the film was set in Stockton, California and shot mostly on location there.
-All of the original skid row depicted in the novel was demolished (West End Redevelopment) from 1965 to 1969.
-Most of the skid row scenes were filmed in the outer fringe of the original skid row, which was torn down a year after Fat City was filmed in order to make way for the construction of the Crosstown Freeway, aka Ort Lofthus Freeway.
+Like the novel by Leonard Gardner, the film was set in Stockton, California and shot mostly on location there.
+All of the original skid row depicted in the novel was demolished (West End Redevelopment) from 1964 to 1969.
+Most of the skid row scenes were filmed in the outer fringe of the original skid row, which was torn down a year after Fat City was filmed in order to make way for the construction of the Ort Lofthus Freeway.